Skip to main content

 • Number of objects: to count the number of values in a group or range.

-• Numeric attributes: to count the total, mean, minimum, or maximum value of this attribute within each group using aggregation functions.
+• Numeric attributes: to count the value of this attribute within each group using aggregation functions: total, mean, minimum, maximum value, median, and percentile.

 • A pie chart should contain all grouping attribute values from the sample to display the correct percentages.
 If you selected the top 5 or top 10 values as the text grouping attribute when creating a widget or editing it, group the remaining values that are not in the top by selecting the Show other checkbox.